benlcollins/rails_api_testing_examples/readme.md

 assert_response :success
 ```

 Run to see the test pass.
-Asserts that the response comes with a specific status code, where :success indicates 200-299 code returned (see http://apidock.com/rails/Test/Unit/Assertions/assert_response).
+Asserts that the response comes with a specific status code, where *:success* indicates a 200-299 code was returned (see http://apidock.com/rails/Test/Unit/Assertions/assert_response).

 Confirm that it's JSON being returned, add this assertion: